FOR YOUNG ADULTS & TEENS

 Therapy can help you:

-• Reduce rigid food, exercise, or body-related rules that feel hard to break
+• Reduce rigid food, eating, exercise, or body-related rules that feel hard to break

-• Interrupt cycles of restriction, bingeing, compensatory behaviors, or overexercise
+• Interrupt cycles of restriction, bingeing, compensatory behaviors, or compulsive exercise

-• Loosen obsessive or perfectionistic thinking around food, body, or control
+• Loosen obsessive or perfectionistic thinking around food, eating, body image, or control

 • Develop a more compassionate and trusting relationship with your body

-• Learn coping skills for anxiety, shame, and emotional overwhelm
+• Learn practical skills to cope with anxiety, shame, and emotional overwhelm

-• Build flexibility around eating, movement, and daily routines
+• Build greater flexibility around eating, movement, and daily routines

 • Feel more present, connected, and less consumed by food or body image concerns